hunterdyar/IMMGuidebook/content/electronics/arduino/arduino-to-unity.md

 Note, it is important to ensure your port is correct or the data will not be sent, the port can change so keep an awareness, it is easy to find what port you are connected to by looking via the Arduino IDE.

-## Joystick Compatibility:
+## Joystick Example

-- If you want to make a controller with joysticks and buttons, here is an example of how to achieve that.

-- Use this GitHub repo, [Joystick Library](https://github.com/gamelaster/ArduinoGamepad/tree/master/examples), which will allow your computer to interpret your Arduino as a joystick
+- This project uses the [Joystick Library](https://github.com/gamelaster/ArduinoGamepad/tree/master/examples), which will allow your computer to interpret your Arduino as a joystick

 Note: Your Arduino must be HID compatible.

 ![Joystcik Pinout](/images/unity/advanced_tools/Controller.png)

-#### Arduino Code:
+#### Arduino Code for Joystick Project

-This example code is a good base to create button inputs as well as joystick controls.
-You would need to change the key binds as well as pin assignments.
+Working Joystick code provided for reference, observe and adjust as needed.
+In particular, PIN's often differ between models of arduino.

 ```cpp
 #include <Gamepad.h>
 #include <Keyboard.h>

 const int buttonxPin = 9;
 const int buttonupPin = 8;